Google Data Studio Tutorial

 Takes you back to the Overview tab.
 I don’t know why it’s here; I never click on it.

 This is a collection of templates and examples.
-I’ll comment more about the gallery below.
+I will comment more about the gallery below.

-This is where you add data sources (You can also add sources within a report).
+This is where data sources are added (Sources can also be added within a report).
 Let’s add our first one:

 I recommend starting with Analytics or Search Console.